mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/operations/accessing-the-cluster/index.md

 ### Configure kubectl (for authorized users)

-This section illustrates how non-administrative users could access the cluster's API, using `kubectl` and credentials derived from their third-party single sign-on environment.
+This section illustrates how non-administrative users could access the cluster's API, using `kubectl` with credentials derived from their third-party single sign-on environment.

 1. Enter the URL of the operations portal in your browser, as noted in [Using the operations portal][ops_portal].
 2. Click the "Generate kubectl token" button.